claybdavis/hugo-academicwebsite/content/officehours.md

 aliases:
     - /oh.html
 hidemeta: true
-description: "Schedule and location for my office hours at the University of California, Santa Cruz."
+description: "Schedule and location for my office hours at Northwestern University."
 ---

 ---

 #### Regular office hours

-Regular office hours will start in the Fall Quarter (9/28/2023–12/8/2023).
+Regular office hours TBD.

 ---

-#### Ad hoc office hours
+#### Office hours by appointment

-If you are a UCSC graduate student on the job market or at the research stage and would like to talk, please [email me](mailto:pamichai@ucsc.edu) to set up a meeting.
+If you would like to make an appointment, please [email me](cdavis@u.northestern.edu).